-Like most biologists, I am absolutely fascinated by biodiversity in all of its forms.
+I am absolutely fascinated by biodiversity in all of its forms.
 From all the facets of individual diversity and species diversity to the variation in species interactions, variety really is the spice of life.
-How this diversity is shaped by evolution, ecological processes and their eco-evolutionary interactions is a question I am exploring both in the context of host-parasite interactions and in regards to the evolutionary significance of phenotypic plasticity.
+How this diversity is shaped by evolution, ecological processes and their eco-evolutionary interactions is a question I am exploring in the context of (anthropogenic) environmental change, host-parasite interactions and in regards to the evolutionary significance of phenotypic plasticity.
+Biodiversity is under threat due to many factors and as part of my research, I aim to find ways in which populations, species and ecosystems may adapt to environmental changes.
+In particular, I am interested in the effects of combined selective pressures from parasites and from anthropogenic changes, such as climate change or pollution.

-Experimentally, I use laboratory based assays to study individual level effects of drivers of contemporary evolution, such as environmental change and parasites, and the mechanisms behind rapid evolution, including phenotypic plasticity (including phenotypic integration plasticity) and non-genetic inheritance.
-In addition, I use large-scale mesocosm experiments to study the same factors at the population and community level.
+Experimentally, I use laboratory based assays to study individual level signatures of contemporary evolution, driven by environmental change and parasites.
+Controlled lab studies allow me to characterise the mechanisms behind rapid evolution, including phenotypic plasticity and non-genetic inheritance.
+In addition, I use large-scale mesocosm experiments to study the same factors at the population and community level and over longer timescales.
 Such mesocosm experiments allow the simultaneous assessment of evolutionary and ecosystem changes and therefore help to elucidate the ecological feedback to changes in selective pressures.
-In the most complex experiments, I then follow the the evo-to-eco study up with monitoring the ensuing eco-to-evo effects, thereby closing the eco-evolutionary feedback loop.
+In the most complex experiments, I aim to link evolution-to-ecology and ecology-to-evolution effects, thereby closing the eco-evolutionary feedback loop.

 Limits to adaptation in a rapidly changing environment

-We live in a rapidly changing world and the persistence of many populations and ultimately species will depend on capacity for rapid adaptation to the occuring environmental changes.
-We are investigating which kind of evolutionary potential drives such rapid adaptation – is it phenotypic plasticity, is it genetic diversity or it is both?
+We live in a rapidly changing world and the persistence of many populations and ultimately species will depend on their capacity to adjust to the occuring environmental changes.
+We are investigating which kind of population potential drives such adjustments – is it phenotypic plasticity, is it genetic diversity or it is both?

-By carrying out a multi-year mesocosm experiment with Daphnia magna populations (see model systems) and their associated planktonic ecosystem, we can monitor population changes as well as ecosystem changes following artificial heatwave events.
-This will enable us to characterize both evolutionary and eco-evolutionary changes in populations with different initial levels of genetic diversity and phenotypic plasticity.
+In a multi-year mesocosm experiment with Daphnia magna populations (see model systems) and their associated planktonic ecosystem, we are monitoring phenotypic changes in populations as well as community and ecosystem changes following artificial heatwave events.
+This enables us to characterize both evolutionary and ecological changes in populations with different initial levels of genetic diversity and phenotypic plasticity.

 This research is part of the NERC funded project “Limits to Adaptation” with Stew Plaistow, David Atkinson and Steve Paterson at the University of Liverpool.
 Our mesocosms are located at the beautiful Ness Botanical Gardens, which are associated with the University.